silasburger/portfolio/content.md

 #About me
+I grew up in the Bay Area, went to school in Vermont, and worked at a marketing agency in Boston for two years before returning home to attend code school in San Francisco.
+I am primarily a fullstack JS developer but I have experience working on Flask and Rails as well as mobile with React Native.
+The language I'm most excited to learn in Rust as it

 After growing up in Berkeley I spent six years living in Burlington (Vermont), Buenos Aires, Dublin, and Boston.
 I'm also very excited to have recently obtained Irish citizenship.
 Since leaving my job in Boston I have taken every opportunity to become a software engineer from moving back home to Berkeley to spending long days learning the technologies that inspire me.
 I hope to use everything that I have learned along my path to contribute to a codebase that can change the world we live in for the better.

 #Course Report